korodit/sn-themes/README.md

 Third-party desktop themes do not require StandardNotes extended.
 Most third-party themes are not compatible with the mobile app, if they are, you will still need a StandardNotes Extended account for mobile themes.

+NOTE: Some themes only work in the desktop app and not in the browser app for now.
+I have not found why that happens yet.

 ## Themes

 ### Better Solarized Dark